 Swimming Program for children ages 4-15 who have been diagnosed with an Autism Spectrum Disorder and meet OPWDD’s eligibility requirements.

 Each child will receive individualized swim instruction and an individual counselor.
 Parents will receive ABA training and optional swim time with children.

-Swimming activities will target encouragement of positive social behavior, including sharing, language growth and self-esteem.
+Swimming activities will target the encouragement of positive social behavior, including sharing, language growth, and self-esteem.